haade-administrator/haade.fr/_posts/en/2025-07-25-test-ecran-tactile-murale-10-pouces-elc-smt101-et-integration-mqtt.md

 |Certificates|CCC/CE/FCC/ROHS|
 |Operating Temperature|0℃-40℃|

-#### **les + de la caméra Slim Sonoff** {{ page.ref }}
+## **Pros of the Sonoff Slim Camera** {{ page.ref }}
 {: .blue}

-- Qualité du produit ( malgré un légère imperfection lumineuse )
-- Système de fixation solide
+- Product quality (despite a slight lighting imperfection)
+- Solid mounting system
-- Bandeau Led
+- LED strip
-- alimentation RJ45 POE
+- RJ45 POE power supply
-- Android 13 rooté
+- Rooted Android 13

-#### **les - de la caméra Slim Sonoff** {{ page.ref }}
+## **Cons of the Sonoff Slim Camera** {{ page.ref }}
 {: .red}

-- Absence d'alimentation secteur ( 110-240V )
-- Relais switch DC ( idéal contact sec )
-- Fourni avec Android 13 ( HAOS non intégrable d'origine )
+- No mains power supply (110-240V)
+- DC switch relay (ideal for dry contact)
+- Comes with Android 13 (HAOS cannot be integrated by default)
-- Thread non pris en charge dans Android 13
+- Thread not supported in Android 13
-- Le Prix
+- The Price

+{% include product-embed.html image="elc-smt-101-tablette-murale-bandeau-led.png" title="ELC SMT101 Wall Shelf with LED strip" brand="ELC" description="ELC SMT101 Android 13 Wall Tablet Rooted" affiliate="_omyM8Ge" %}

 ## Conclusion

-**Voilà une très bonne tablette**, bonne base de départ **pour une intégration future de home assistant OS avec un affichage en direct**, ce qui en ferait une box domotique tout en un.
-Mais **il y a des améliorations à apporter pour la rendre exceptionnelle**.
-Le tarif tourne autour de 235€ sur aliexpress et tu **pourras utiliser toutes ses fonctions grâce à l'apk fournis par mes soins**.
-L'éclairage LED est top et te **permettra des créer des automatisations visuelles**, top 👍.
+**This is a very good tablet**, a good starting point **for future integration of Home Assistant OS with a live display**, which would make it an all-in-one home automation box.
+But **there are improvements to be made to make it exceptional**.
+The price is around €235 on AliExpress and you **will be able to use all its functions thanks to the APK provided by me**.
+The LED lighting is great and will **allow you to create visual automations**, great 👍.